khansubhan95/khansubhan95.github.io/index.md

 I have worked as a Project Engineer in Wipro from Aug 2017 to Mar 2019.
 I graduated in ECE from Osmania University in May 2017.

-I am currently looking for a software engineer position, preferably in a full stack role.
+I am searching for a software engineer position, preferably in a full stack role.
 Here's my [**resume**](https://1drv.ms/b/s!ApNv8iIsnc4lkOsj8K8LtjgoyMH2lA).

 My portfolio, with links to source code and demo versions, can be found [**here**](/portfolio).